 Prebiotics or dietary fibres emerge as a particularly interesting alternative when the consumer is looking for functional food with health benefits.
 Foods which help promote digestive health and the immune system are forecasted to be one of the most buzzling food categories in the coming years.

 Multiseed Prebiotic is based on our popular bread mix Multiseed, appreciated worldwide for its composition and taste.
-With Multiseed Prebiotic, you get even more added value in addition to the already healthy ingredients included in the bread base.
-With this unique bread base, you get a bread full of fibre that acts as a prebiotic and contributes to normal bowel function.
+Multiseed Prebiotic is based on our standard Multiseed recipe with inulin as an added ingredient.
+With this unique bread base, you get a bread full of fibre that can contribute to a normal bowel function.**

-Multiseed Prebiotic contain chicory root which contributes to normal bowel function through increased stool frequency.
-The prebiotic fibre inulin from the chicory root positively affects the intestinal flora.
-Research shows that the fibre inulin can increase the content of selected good lactobacillus bacteria in the gut if you eat it daily.
+Multiseed Prebiotic contain chicory root which contributes to normal bowel function.** The prebiotic fibre inulin from the chicory root can positively affect the intestinal flora.
+Research shows that the fibre inulin can increase the content of selected good lactobacillus bacteria in the gut if you eat it daily.***

 Many health benefits are connected with prebiotic

-Research is revealing that prebiotics has beneficial effects on the immune system.
+Research is revealing that prebiotics can have beneficial effects on the immune system.
 Considering 80 percent of the immune system is in the digestive tract, maintaining a healthy gut is a major focal point in the pursuit to support overall health and immunity.

 The consumer understands the meaning of prebiotic